Rage (video game): Marketing and release

 Bethesda vice president of public relations Pete Hines initially said that a demo of the game is not likely, although one was later released on the Xbox Live Marketplace.
 Those who pre-ordered the game would receive an automatic upgrade to the Anarchy Edition of the game, which included four exclusive in-game items.
 Tim Willits claimed modding tools will be available a couple of days after release, although this proved to not be true.

 Rage appeared on fourth season episodes "Problem Dog" and "Hermanos" of Breaking Bad, both broadcast in 2011, as a video game that Jesse Pinkman plays to try to shake off the memory of having killed another character.
+The case for the disc is also shown in several episodes.
 The inclusion had come from marketing opportunity discussions between id and AMC as mutual fans.
 Looking for video game material to include, id suggested Rage. id took mostly pre-existing game areas (the Well area), but worked with the production of the show to include allusions and references to the murder to tie into Jesse's narrative within the game, such as the victim's name written on walls.
 From there, they provided a lot of pre-recorded game footage to AMC to work with.
 Though the show has Jesse playing Rage via a light gun, this was not part of the end development.
 In return, id included several Breaking Bad references in Rage on release, such as a version of the acrylic cube containing another character's teeth grill that Hank Schrader receives as a reward for killing him, from the second season episode "Bit by a Dead Bee".

 A viral campaign was released that features Los Angeles Clippers power forward Blake Griffin in which he performs stunts to get himself in the game such as dunking over a tiger to impress the developers.

 On October 4, 2011, the game was released.
 On February 2, 2012 Rage was released for OS X through digital distribution, lacking multiplayer content.